 Porter indicated that the record should reflect that Berger joined the meeting at 8:10 a.m.
 Porter explained that the Mayor's rationale was that over the winter, there was not a lot of work for a Zoning Inspector.
 However, Porter did not see any reason not to hire one now.
 The ordinance could be modified to make the Mayor's appointment a Council appointment and it would require three readings, the drafting of legislation, and then the first reading at the September 13th Council meeting.
 Carroll pointed out that it could be done by emergency.
 Carroll's point was that Council needed to move on filling the Zoning Inspector position.
 There had been loose zoning in the Village for a couple of years because of the lack of a formal Zoning Inspector.
 Porter added that the Building Department Administrative Assistant/Board Clerk/Assistant Zoning Inspector was the part-time assistant Zoning Inspector.
-In winter, she was not as busy and might have time for zoning Inspector out and about in the Village to look for problems and to respond to them.
+In winter, she was not as busy and might have time for zoning even though there is not as much demand for zoning.
+Porter thought there should be a Zoning Inspector out and about in the Village to look for problems and to respond to them.
 The Chair of HR could touch base with the Solicitor to have the legislation drafted to change the ordinance for consideration at the next Council meeting.

 As Chair of the Building Committee, Berger advised that the committee had met, and this topic was discussed.
 He thought the Mayor was concerned about the expense of having a part-time Zoning Inspector over the winter and wanted to ease into the process.
 If the position were filled from March through October, it would allow the Village to assess the workload.
 Berger explained that when the Building Department Administrative Assistant/Board Clerk/Assistant Zoning Inspector was hired, it was thought that she would have time to get out of the office and address zoning issues.
 She has not had this time.
 Nairn asked if the Building Department Administrative Assistant/Board Clerk/Assistant Zoning Inspector were not being paid to do zoning.
-Berger indicated that as the Assistant Zoning Inspector aspect of her job, not going out and doing the zoning.
+Berger indicated that as the Assistant Zoning Inspector, she does the administrative portion of the zoning work.
+Carroll indicated that it was his understanding that the administrative work was what constituted the Assistant Zoning Inspector aspect of her job, not going out and doing the zoning.
 Berger explained that the Building Department will be transitioning to new software which would make it even less likely that the Building Department Administrative Assistant/Board Clerk/Assistant Zoning Inspector would have time to do zoning.
-Berger stated he was in favor of hiring a part-time Zoning Inspector would have time to do zoning.
+Berger stated he was in favor of hiring a part-time Zoning Inspector being hired immediately.